OVS-Kernel Hardware Acceleration

 Flow Aging

-The aging timeout of OVS is given in milliseconds and can be controlled by running:
+The aging timeout of OVS is displayed in milliseconds and can be controlled by running:

 ovs-vsctl set Open_vSwitch . other_config:max-idle=